Real Python vs DataCamp: Which Fits Your Python Learning Goals?

 Want to stay aligned with Python’s evolution as new versions release

-Choose Real Python to master Python deeply with expert guidance, or Codecademy Pro to build broad technical skills and take steps towards advancing your career.
+Choose Real Python to master Python deeply with expert guidance, or DataCamp Premium to build data science skills with industry certifications.

-If none of the scenarios fit your situation and neither Real Python nor Codecademy seem like a good match for your needs, then you can consider the following alternatives:
+If none of the scenarios fit your situation and neither Real Python nor DataCamp seem like a good match for your needs, then you can consider the following alternatives:

 • Coursera: University‑backed Python specializations if you need academic branding or credit.